Salesforce Account Planning

 - There is a lot of user-created data that already exists in Salesforce - Contacts, Opportunities …

-- Salesforce has plenty of tools to pull intelligence around accounts, contacts from social networks and the internet.
+- Salesforce has plenty of tools to pull intelligence around accounts, contacts from social networks, and the internet.

 - Also pull in data from other relevant systems - outlook/google calendar, CPQ, etc. These sources already have built-connectors to Salesforce.

-- Configure simpler account planning templates in Salesforce
+- Configure simpler Salesforce Account Planning templates

 How does Salesforce account planning look like?

-- Account teams have visual maps of their accounts in terms of landscape (products versus buying centers), Salesforce Org chart with a heat map, financials including existing deals, active opportunities, and forecasts.
+- Account teams have visual maps of their accounts in terms of landscape (products versus buying centers), a Salesforce Org chart with a heat map, financials including existing deals, active opportunities, and forecasts.